 I am not much of a clubber (anymore), but I love dining in beautiful restaurants – Dubai is the place to dress up.
 You can never be too dressed up – well, that is partly true for Dubai.

-So, high heels, dresses are surely the right way to dress in Dubai and thus perfect items to pack.
+So, high heels, and dresses are surely the right way to dress in Dubai and thus the perfect items to pack.

 Tech Stuff to Take to Dubai